cariagency/period-picker/README.md

 nextTemplate: '&gt;&gt;',
 ```

-The plugin also insert following CSS classes on generated element to ease theming :
+The plugin inserts following CSS classes on generated element to ease theming :

-+ period-picker-button : the element triggering the picker.
++ **.period-picker-button** : the element triggering the picker.
-+ period-picker-popover : the picker popover
++ **.period-picker-popover** : the picker popover.
-+ period-picker-title : the popover title container
-+ period-picker-body : the popover body container

 ## Default options.